iamQuiliamQuil/SmartLock_Pi/Python/readme.txt

 use command
 python Server.py
-or run the file with and IDE like Thonny
+or run the file with an IDE like Thonny

 --missing server explanation--